-Production in the last eight quarters was primarily impacted by Birchcliff's successful drilling of new horizontal liquids-rich natural gas and light oil wells in Pouce Coupe and Gordondale and the timing thereof, as well as natural production declines during those periods.
-Light oil production has generally trended lower over the last eight quarters primarily due to the Corporation specifically targeting natural gas wells in liquids-rich zones.
-Production in the first and second quarter of 2023 was negatively impacted by a decrease in NGLs sales volumes as a result of the Pembina Outage.
-Production in the fourth quarter of 2023 was negatively impacted by unplanned third-party outages, including a third-party compressor outage.
-Light oil and NGLs production during the second quarter of 2022 were lower compared to other disclosed quarters due to a major scheduled turnaround at AltaGas' deep-cut sour gas processing facility in Gordondale.
+Production in the last eight quarters was primarily impacted by Birchcliff's successful drilling of new horizontal natural gas and light oil wells in Pouce Coupe and Gordondale and the timing thereof, as well as natural production declines during those periods.
+Light oil production in the last three quarters of 2024 increased significantly from the prior four quarters primarily due to incremental light oil production from the Corporation's 4-well pad in Gordondale, partially offset by production declines.
+NGLs production in the first and second quarters of 2023 was negatively impacted by the Pembina Outage.

 P&NG revenue, adjusted funds flow and cash flow from operating activities in the last eight quarters were largely impacted by the average realized sales price received for Birchcliff's production.
-Birchcliff's average realized sales price has experienced significant volatility over the last eight quarters.
-The Corporation's average realized sales price in the four most recently completed quarters decreased significantly from the prior quarters due to declining benchmark oil and natural gas commodity prices.
+Birchcliff's average realized sales price has experienced significant volatility over the last eight quarters, generally trending down over the seven most recent quarters, primarily due to declining benchmark natural gas commodity prices.